 Acne is a skin condition that may cause pimples and other lesions to develop in body areas where there are hair follicles, including the scalp.
 Acne typically occurs when hair follicles clog with oil, dead skin cells, and bacteria, so people with oily hair may be more likely to develop acne on the scalp.

 A person can treat scalp acne at home with medicated shampoos and regular hair washing.
 For severe or persistent acne, a doctor may prescribe acne medications or antibiotics.

 They may vary in size and may feel sore or tender.
-Cysts that develop on the scalp are usually trichilemmal cysts.
+Cysts that develop around the hair follicles are known as trichilemmal or pilar cysts.

 Some other causes of scalp sores are preventable.
 A few strategies include:

-- avoiding excessively touching or scratching the scalp
+- avoiding touching or scratching the scalp excessively

 - using shampoo that does not irritate or dry the scalp